xgzlucario/cliz/README.md

 - 🚀 Lightweight & Fast: cliz is just `10M+` and run extremely fast.
 - 🌟 CLI Agent: cliz is a `command-line agent`, help you work with your favorite cli tools!
+- 📚 Chat History: cliz can remember chat history, and continue the conversation.
 - 🛡️ Secure: all tool-call requests need to be approved by user, We also has `auto` mode.

 Enjoy your cliz!